 Orange Crush.
 There’s Plenty in Tanzania

 If you like Orange Crush, then Tanzania would be a place to visit.
-And I don’t mean the great R.E.M song called Orange Crush either!
+And I don’t mean listening to the great R.E.M song called Orange Crush either on your music playing device!

-This photo was taken at a bus stop on the road to Dar es Salaam on the way from Arusha (the base town for the Serengeti).
+This crazy travel photo was taken at a bus stop on the road to Dar es Salaam on the way from Arusha (the base town for the Serengeti plains where loads of safaris occur).

-This sight is a common one throughout Africa – miscellaneous fruit and other produce hawkers wishing to make a living along the bus stop routes – and willing to do almost anything to make a sale.
+This sight is a common one throughout Africa and other third world countries around the world – miscellaneous fruit and other produce hawkers wishing to make a living along the bus stop routes – and willing to do almost anything to make a sale.
+Because they have to make a sale to make a living.

 Including trying to sell a large bag of oranges, so you can make enough Orange Crush to last you the rest of your life.

-This sight would happen every time a bus stopped to pick up or lay off passengers.
+This insane sight would happen every time a bus stopped to pick up or lay off passengers.
 Actually, some of the orange hawkers would even run after the bus in case a last minute sale would appear from a barely opened window!
+But I didn’t see anyone hurriedly exchange a few Tanzanian shillings for a big bag of oranges on the run!

-Unfortunately, I didn’t feel like eating 50 oranges, or drinking enough freshly squeezed Orange Crush that would provide me a yearly dose of Vitamin C in one day.
+Unfortunately, I didn’t feel like eating 50 oranges, or drinking enough freshly squeezed orange juice that would provide me a yearly dose of Vitamin C in one day.
 This is just another example of what people in the third world have to do for a living.
+And this is something I wouldn’t want to do so I could earn some money to place food on the table for my family at night.

 Other things you can do in Tanzania besides making tonnes of Orange Crush – check out the Hyrax, watch elephants walk through the camping ground at Ngorogoro Crater, and go to the Hairdresser.